All planning checklists

 Confirm all bookings (accommodation, activities, dining)

-Call or email each vendor to re-confirm dates, times, and guest numbers.
+Call or email each vendor to reconfirm dates, times and headcount.

 Easy·Medium impact